-- refer to activity, reports or other content that is supportive of the organisation's strategic aim and priorities - 19.6 There is also scope for the Chief Executive to establish an account and 'tweet' on behalf of the GLA, informing people about events attended and activities being undertaken as part of the role. - 19.7 An email is sent to the Communications Officer if any interaction occurs on Facebook.
-The GLA will engage in 'conversation' with members of the public through social media if the questions posed would be routinely answered if sent by email or asked by phone. - 19.8 Any requests for information will be dealt with in accordance with the External Communications Policy, or under the provisions of the Freedom of Information Act when appropriate. - 19.9 The GLA 'tweets' job vacancies and encourages partner organisations to re-tweet the links to the jobs page on its website.
-This gains extra exposure and advertising for vacant roles at no cost. - 19.10 Any confidential information supplied to the GLA through the private inbox facility on Facebook will be forwarded on to the intelligence team and deal with in line with existing data handling procedures.
+- 19.4 The GLAA also promotes/shares messages from partner organisations and/or stakeholders if they: - meet the criteria above and either: - refer to any joint activity the GLAA has participated in, or - refer to activity, reports or other content that is supportive of the organisation's strategic aim and priorities - 19.5 The Chief Executive can also 'tweet' on behalf of the GLAA through their own personal account informing people about new developments, events attended and activities being undertaken as part of the role. - 19.6 The day to day management and monitoring of GLAA social media accounts is performed by the communications and engagement team.
+The GLAA will engage in 'conversation' with members of the public through social media if the questions posed would be routinely answered if sent by email or asked by phone. - 19.7 Any requests for information will be dealt with in accordance with the External Communications Policy, or under the provisions of the Freedom of Information Act when appropriate. - 19.8 The GLAA 'tweets' job vacancies and encourages partner organisations to retweet the links to the jobs page on its website.
+This gains extra exposure and advertising for vacant roles at no cost. - 19.9 Any confidential information supplied to the GLAA through the private messaging facility on Facebook and other social media platforms, will be forwarded on to the GLAA intelligence team and dealt with in line with existing data handling procedures.